BWheatie/scenic_layout_o_matic/README.md

 ## Supported Components
 All but RadioGroups.
 Still need to figure those out.

+## Motivation
+Scenic is a very exciting framework for the Elixir community especially for embedded applications.
+The motivation for this project is not to bring the web to Scenic but rather to bring some of the familiar layout apis to Scenic.
+When I started a project I was quickly frustrated in dynamically placing buttons in a view.
+This library is to bring some familiar tooling for layouts to Scenic.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.